LaunchCodeEducation/lchs/src/chapters/more-flask/exercises.rst

 Part B: Add a Loop
 ------------------

-For this web application, users submit directions with the form on the right side of the page.
-With each entry, the box highlighted in the diagram will change.
+For this web application, users enter directions with the form on the right side of the page.
+With each entry, the box highlighted in the diagram changes.
 Unfortunately, the form does not work yet.

 Click the *Refresh* button a few times in the browser.
 Notice that the highlighted box in the image changes.
-However, the direction choices in the form always remain ``Left``, ``Right``, ``Up``, and ``Down``.
-Your next task is to update ``grid.html`` to make these options change based on which box is active.
-For example, if box ``0`` is highlighted, the form should only show ``Right`` and ``Down``.
+However, the choices in the form always remain ``Left``, ``Right``, ``Up``, and ``Down``.
+Your next task is to update ``grid.html`` to make the options change based on the selected box.
+For example, if box ``0`` is highlighted, the form should only show choices for ``Right`` and ``Down``.
 For box ``8``, the options should be ``Left`` and ``Up``.